babel/website/docs/compare.md

 }, "is" + type, true);
 ```

-The following is what Traceur generates:
+However the following is what Traceur generates:

 ```js
 var node = ($__0 = {}, Object.defineProperty($__0, "type", {